jewettaij/cellpack2moltemplate/README.md

 (including "rigid" constraints, Verlet timestep size, temperature, langevin damping parameters, and simulation duration) There is an example "run.in" file in the "doc" subdirectory.

+If VMD is installed, you can run moltemplate.sh with the additional "-vmd" argument to view the structure using VMD immediately.
+An optional file, "vmd_commands.tcl", is also created so that the radii of the particles are displayed correctly in VMD.
+(To get this to work, you will have to load the "vmd_commands.tcl" file from within VMD by selecting the "Extensions"->"Tk Console", and "File"->"Load File" menu options.
+Controlling other visual features such as color is planned for the future.)

 ## Optional Arguments